aphanotus/borealis/README.md

 #### read.mmm

 A function to read in linear multivariate morphometric (MMM) data from a `csv` or `xlsx` file.
-The input spread sheet is assumed to be "long," in the sense that one column includes a list measurements made either by hand or in grpahics software such as [ImageJ](https://imagej.net).
+The input spread sheet is assumed to be "long," in the sense that one column includes a list measurements made either by hand or in graphics software such as [ImageJ](https://imagej.net).
 This organization is typically a convenient for rapid data entry.
-The function reformats the multiple measurements into a list containing the data in a traditional tabular format, with each measurement in a seperate column.
+The function re-formats the multiple measurements into a list containing the data in a traditional tabular format, with each measurement in a separate column.
 It also returns several elements describing the data and providing data provenance.

 #### read.tps